weizhonz/STMwithHFS/readme.md

 In this code, we can generate the synthetic dataset,and run the model STM with the screening method HFS.

 ## Usage
 Just execute run.m

-If you have some problems or find some bugs in the codes, please email: zhangweizhongzju AT gmail DOT com
+If you have some problems when you do experiemnt on the real dataste ADNI or find some bugs in the codes, please email: zhangweizhongzju AT gmail DOT com